Tangermünde sights

 The “Tangermünder Kuh Schwanzbier” is a beer from the city of Tangermünde in Saxony-Anhalt.
 It is a dark beer with an alcohol content of around 5-6%.

-The name of the beer refers to an old legend according to which the cattle in the Tangermünde area liked to quench their thirst in the Tangier.
-When the brewers got the water there for their beer, there was always at least one of the cow's tails hanging in the water.
-Apparently this is why the water owes its good taste.
-Today it is no longer possible to determine whether the brewers actually got their water for their beer from the river or from clean wells.
-What remains, however, is the name, which definitely arouses curiosity.
+The beer's name refers to an old legend according to which cattle in the Tangermünde area liked to quench their thirst in the Tanger River.
+When brewers fetched water for their beer there, at least one of the cow's tails was always dangling in the water.
+This is supposedly why the water tastes so good.
+Whether the brewers actually got their water for their beer from the river or from clean wells is no longer known.
+However, the name remains, and it certainly piques curiosity.

 Today, Tangermünde cowtail beer is particularly popular in the region around Tangermünde and Magdeburg.
 It has a malty taste and is often served with hearty dishes such as pork knuckle or bratwurst.

-After our lunch we go to the town hall square.
-Here is one of the most beautiful brick buildings on our trip through the Altmark:
+After lunch, we head to the Town Hall Square, where we find one of the most beautiful brick buildings on our journey through the Altmark region:

 The town hall of Tangermünde